-Article 18 Enhanced customer due diligence
+Enhanced customer due diligence

 - 1. In applying enhanced due diligence, financial institutions should ensure not to engage in illegal discrimination based on race, color, religion or national affiliation. - 2.
-Pursuant to the implementation of mandatory measures of enhanced due diligence in accordance with Article 14 and Article 15 of this Regulation, financial institutions shall conduct enhanced customer due diligence, in addition to standard measures, in accordance with the terms and conditions laid down by this Regulation under the following circumstances, but not limited to: - 2.1 When establishing a business relationship with a customer that is a trust or another entity (fund) for holding personal assets and a non-resident customer. - 2.2 At each stage of the process of customer due diligence, business relationships or transactions wherein financial institution in accordance with Article 7 of this Regulation has determined that these categories are of higher risk for money laundering and terrorist financing.
-In this process, financial institutions must make efforts to scrutiny the customer's source of wealth and funds; - 2.3 In business relationships and transactions with natural and legal persons, including financial institutions from countries that pose a higher risk of money laundering and terrorist financing.
+Pursuant to the implementation of mandatory measures of enhanced due diligence in accordance with Article 14 and Article 15 of this Regulation, financial institutions shall conduct enhanced customer due diligence, in addition to standard measures, in accordance with the terms and conditions laid down by this Regulation under the following circumstances, but not limited to: - 2.1.
+When establishing a business relationship with a customer that is a trust or another entity (fund) for holding personal assets and a non-resident customer. - 2.2.
+At each stage of the process of customer due diligence, business relationships or transactions wherein financial institution in accordance with Article 7 of this Regulation has determined that these categories are of higher risk for money laundering and terrorist financing.
+In this process, financial institutions must make efforts to scrutiny the customer's source of wealth and funds; - 2.3.
+In business relationships and transactions with natural and legal persons, including financial institutions from countries that pose a higher risk of money laundering and terrorist financing.
 To this purpose, financial institutions should take into account public statements and lists issued by the Financial Action Task Force (FATF) for high-risk and uncooperative jurisdictions. - 3.
-Financial institutions shall apply additional measures in monitoring accounts, transactions and business relationships and raise the risk element in situations, as a result of a suspicion of money laundering or terrorist financing, a report is submitted to FIU. - 4.
-Financial institutions shall obtain the approval of a senior manager of the reporting entity in order to establish or continue the business relationship with a higher risk customer.
+Financial institutions shall apply enhanced measures in monitoring accounts, transactions and business relationships and raise the risk element in in such situations where, as a result of suspicion of money laundering or financing of terrorism, a report has been sent to FIU-K. - 4.
+The measures of customer due diligence that can be applied by financial institutions include but are not limited to: - 4.1. additional identification information and documents to verify the identity of the customer and beneficial owner as necessary; - 4.2. approval of a senior manager of the reporting entity to establish or continue the business relationship with a higher risk client. - 4.3. additional information and clarification on the source of wealth and source of funds;

-- 5. The measures of customer due diligence that can be applied by financial institutions include but are not limited to: - 5.1 additional identification information and documents to verify the identity of the customer and beneficial owner as necessary; - 5.2 additional information and clarification on the source of wealth and source of funds: - 5.3 obtaining and assessment of additional information on the intended nature of the business relationship; - 5.4 a better understanding of the reasons of an intended or performed transaction by obtaining additional information; - 5.5 increasing the monitoring and scrutiny of business relationships, transactions and accounts, including the source of funds; - 5.6 increasing the frequency for updating available information for the identification of customers, risk level and business profile; - 5.7 increasing the frequency of periodic reporting to senior management. - 6.
-For entities that are non-governmental/nonprofit organizations, based on risk assessment, financial institutions can apply and include these measures of enhanced customer due diligence, but without being limited to: - 6.1 identification of founders through official documents; - 6.2 identification of the management structure, board of directors and executive management; - 6.3 information on the main donors of the nonprofit organization /NGO; - 6.4 annual reports of financial activities and completed and planned projects.
+- 4.4. obtaining and assessment of additional information on the intended nature of the business relationship; - 4.5. better understanding of the reasons of an intended or performed transaction by obtaining additional information; - 4.6. increasing the monitoring and scrutiny of business relationships, transactions and accounts including the source of funds; - 4.7. increasing the frequency for updating the information available for the identification of customers, risk level and business profile; - 4.8. increasing the periodic reporting to senior management. - 5.
+For Non-Governmental Organizations established under the Law on Freedom of Association in Non-Governmental Organizations in Kosovo, the reporting entities for the purpose of identifying and verifying the beneficial owner will apply due diligence measures to identify the management structure of the NGO, the head of the assembly of members for the association (or the members of the intermediate body when it is applicable), the members of the management board for foundations and institutes, as well as the senior management officer for the three organizational forms of NGO establishment. - 6.
+For entities that are non-governmental/nonprofit organizations, based on risk assessment, financial institutions can apply and include these measures of enhanced customer due diligence, but without being limited to: - 6.1. identification of the founders through official documents; - 6.2. identification of the management structure, board of directors and executive management; - 6.3. information on the main donors of the non-profit organization / NGO; - 6.4. annual reports of financial activities, completed and planned projects.